-The papal priest is every where the harbinger of public disturbances or private crimes, and the whole busy hierarchy of cardinals, archbishops, bishops, and metropolitans, clad in crimson garments and covered with the painful memories of centuries of spiritual tyranny, seem as destructive to the welfare of mankind as a general postilence or famine.
-In Brazil they defy the laws and invoke insurrection; in Mexico they massacre and rebel; in Ohio and in New York they corrupt the public morals; in Europe this unhappy sectenforces a general expensant and summons enforces a general armament, and summons mankind to war.
-It must evidently become a question for Europeans to determine how they can best repress the rancorous spirit of their priests, and how convert the papacy into an agency of peace.
-Except, indeed, the religious one, and that absolute rule which the Pope insists upon imposing on the nations, there is no other point of controversy that might not be determined readily by a general congress and a public treaty; and with the absence of the incitements to discord given by the army of cardinals and prelates, there appears no reason why the European powers might not dismiss their standing armies to the pruning-hook and the plow.
-There seems, indeed, a strong tendency toward this pacific feeling in the liberal parties of France, England, and Germany; it pervades naturally all the laboring classes; and as the people grow in power and unity throughout Europe, it is not wholly ntopian to hope that a confederation of na-tions may succeed that anarchy of states which is now liable to be thrown into fierce convulsions by priests and politicians, and that the people will at last put an end to the terrors of war.
-Yet, unhappily, so important is the crisis, one more violent appeal from the Vatican may cover Europe with bloodshed, and the intrigues of the Jesuits in feeble Balgium are sufficient to startle mankind with the are sufficient to startle mankind with the omens of universal discord.
-Our own country is the only one that is as yet almost beyond the power of the papal malice; here the priesthood can not as yet stir up the flames of civil strife; here they have not heretofore been able to rule in our politics or govern the opinions of our people.
-Our example for the past six years of a Republican administration has been one of a sincere and resolute pursuit of peace, and the European governments and people and the European governments and people may learn from our practice how to abandon their standing armies and reduce their navies to an inconsiderable force.
-It is, indeed, the highest praise of our Republican administration that at the close of a violent internal strife it at once disbanded its vast armies, placed all its trust in the free support of the people, and found everywhere, except in a few disturbed districts, a swift return to good order and
+The papal priest is every where the harbin ger of public disturbances or private crimes. and the whole busy hierarchy of cardinals, archbishops, bishops, and metropolitans, clad in crimson garments and covered with the painful memories of centuries of spiritual tyranny, seem as destructive to the welfare of mankind as a general pestilence or famine.
+In Brazil they defy the laws and invoke insurrec-tion; in Mexico they massacre and rebel; in Ohio and in New York they corrupt the public morals; in Europe, this uchappy sect enforces a general armament, and summons mankind to war.
+It must evidently become a quest in for Europeans to determine how they can best repress the rancorous spirit of their priests, and how convert the papacy into an agency of peace.
+Except, indeed, the religi-ous one, and that absolute rule which the Pope insists upon imposing on the nations, there is no other point of controversy that might not be determined readily by a general congress and a public treaty; and with the absence of the incitements to discord given by the army of cardinals and prelates, there appears no of cardinals and prelates, there appears no reason why the European powers might not dismiss their standing armies to the pruning-hook and the plow.
+There seems, indeed, a-strong tendency toward this pacific feeling in the liberal parties of France, Eugland, and Germany; it pervades naturally all the labor-ing classes; and as the people grow in power and unity throughout Europe, it is not wholly utonian to hope that a confederation of nautopian to hope that a confederation of na tions may succeed that anarchy of states which is now liable to be thrown into flerce convul sions by priests and politicians, and that the people will at last put an end to the terrors of Yet, unhappily, so important is the war. crisis, one more violent appeal from the Vatican may cover Europe with bloodshed, and the intrigues of the Jesuits in feeble Bilgium are sufficient to startle mankind with the omens of universal discord.
+Our own country is the only one that is as yet almost beyond the power of the papal malice; here the priest hood can not as yet stir up the fismes of civil strife; here they have not heretofore been able to rule in our politics or govern the opinions of our people.
+Oar example for the past six years of a Republican administration has been one of a sincere and resolute pursuit of peace, and the European governments and people learn from our prectice how to abandon their standing armies and reduce their navies to an inconsiderable force.
+It is, indeed, the highest praise of our Republican administration that at the close of a violent internal strife it at once disbanded its vast armies, placed all its trust in the free support of the people, and found everywhere, except in a few disturbed districts, a swift return to good order and Deace.